The post-Joseon era in Korea began in 1897 and encompasses the period following...

 Read MoreKorean Antique Furniture

 The website represents the culmination of extensive research spanning several years, with its primary focus on the study of Korean furniture from the late Joseon dynasty in Korea.
-A series of articles comprehensively explores all facets essential for unraveling the artistry of Korean master carpenters from that era.
+It is primarily an educational and research-focused resource on Korean antique furniture, rather than a transactional or sales platform.

 This exploration encompasses an examination of the country, its people, and their customs.